grayline-solutions/Hailo-Application-Code-Examples/README.md

 5. There are two separate implementations of the metrics calculation, `numba_mproc` and `pyloop`.
 The latter is slightly faster.
 6. The end of the output contains a YOLO-style validation metrics table.

+## General notes

+1. Stage 1 is run on the Hailo-equipped RPi 5.
+Stage 2 is run on a regular PC, for speed.
+Stage 2 on a fast PC runs in around 20 min on a 24,500-image validation set.
+2. Stage 1 requires HailoRT.
+Stage 2 does not.
+3. Similar validation **HAS NOT** been written for the tasks other than object detection.
+4. This code can be taken out of the repository and packaged as a separate package for ease of use and portability.
+5. This repository is a fork of an therefore points upstream to the actual Hailo repository.
+Do not generate a Pull request unless you want to publish this code.